-It is not recommended to mix sodium hypochlorite and calcium hypochlorite.
+I do not recommend sodium hypochlorite and calcium hypochlorite.
 Mixing these two chlorines can potentially lead to a chemical reaction, producing hazardous gases or even an explosion.
 To ensure safety, it is best to handle and use sodium hypochlorite and calcium hypochlorite separately, following the manufacturer’s instructions for each product.
 Furthermore, make sure to store them separately.

 Does sodium hypochlorite contain stabilizer?